Skjall/home-assistant-entity-manager/README.md

   dry_run: false  # Set to true for preview only
 ```

-### Using the Web Interface (Coming Soon)
+### Using the Web Interface

-The integration will provide a panel in the Home Assistant UI for visual entity management.
+After installation, the Entity Manager provides a web interface panel in Home Assistant:

+1. Navigate to the sidebar in Home Assistant
+2. Click on "Entity Manager" (admin access required)
+3. Select an area from the dropdown
+4. Optionally filter by domain (light, switch, sensor, etc.)
+5. Preview entities that need renaming
+6. Select entities to process
+7. Click "Process X entities" to apply changes

+The web interface features:
+- **Area-based navigation**: Browse entities organized by room/area
+- **Domain filtering**: Filter entities by type
+- **Visual indicators**: See which entities need renaming
+- **Batch operations**: Select and rename multiple entities at once
+- **Skip maintained**: Option to hide entities already processed

 ## Naming Convention